Migrating Tika Server to 4.x

 Overview

-Tika Server 4.x introduces pipes-based parsing, which provides process isolation for all parsing operations.
+Tika Server 4.x introduces pipes-based parsing for the main content-extraction endpoints (/tika, /rmeta, /unpack), which provides process isolation for those operations.
 This improves stability and resource management but introduces some breaking changes.
+A few endpoints (notably /meta) still parse in-process in the request-handling JVM.

 New /tika Endpoint Structure